Sure, you love green asparagus, but what about its mysterious cousin, white asparagus? It’s tantalizing, different, and so… white.

 - 8-10 stalks baby green asparagus steamed until just tender

 Line the baking pan with parchment paper (this step is optional, but it makes it easier to get the tart out when it has baked).
 Place 2-3 sheets of filo dough at diagonals to cover the baking pan (irregular lines are fine; the dough will be covered).
 Brush this layer of filo dough with melted butter.
 Repeat with layers of filo dough and butter until all of the sheets are used up.

 Whisk together the cream, milk, eggs, cheese, salt, and pepper.
 Pour the mixture into the filo dough-lined pan.
 Gently place the asparagus spears down lengthwise in the pan, alternating green and white (we used two skinny green stalks for every white stalk).
 Carefully fold in all of the odd pointy ends of filo dough that are sticking out, and brush the edge of the crust all the way around with butter.

 Bake at 350 degrees for 45 to 50 minutes, or until golden brown and puffy (and center is intact).
 Let cool for 10 minutes.
 Gently remove tart from pan, place on a platter, and cut to serve.

-When you’re making this tart, don’t get too worried about having the filo sheets perfectly lined up.
-As long as they’re neatly tucked in by the time the tart is filled, no one will ever see where any one individual sheet landed.
-No matter how you lay down the filo, you’ll end up with something perfectly golden and puffy once it’s baked.
+When you make this tart, don’t get too worried about having the filo sheets perfectly lined up.
+As long as you tuck in the ends by the time the tart is filled, no one will ever see where any one individual sheet landed.
+No matter how you lay down the filo, you’ll end up with something perfectly golden and puffy as the final product.

 In fact, it’s so pretty, you’ll want to serve it for a special breakfast or brunch.
 And it’s so tasty, you’ll want to continue eating it at dinner and beyond.
 Talk about a dilemma!
 But in our book that’s a better dilemma than, say, what to do with leftover creamy yellow sauce.